yossisp/spektor.dev/content/blog/prisma-with-mongodb-setup/index.md

 ---
 title: "How To Set Up prisma.io With Existing Mongodb Database"
 date: "2020-03-27T19:19:03.284Z"
+description: "How To Set Up prisma.io With Existing Mongodb Database"
 ---

 [Prisma](https://www.prisma.io/) does a lot of cool stuff but I think it's primarily known for allowing to perform CRUD operations on a database via GraphQL.
 It started out with support for SQL databases but it now supports Mongodb as well.